If you're due to visit a police premises for recruitment activity, please check our latest COVID-19 guidance.

 Starting pay scale is £21,387-£25,269 and £24,537-£28,755 would be made available once vacancies arise within the progression pathways to existing staff members who are competent in both roles.
 Contact handlers and dispatchers play a key role in the front line response for members of the public.

 Being a contact handler or dispatcher can be challenging and unpredictable, and no 2 days are the same, but you will receive excellent support, training and skills development to ensure that you can be the best you can be.
 We know that the role can be tough, but it also creates a sense of achievement and satisfaction to know that you will be helping members of the public, and keeping our communities safe.

-As a 999/101 Call Handler and Dispatcher (also called Communications Officer), based at the Force Control Room in Maidstone, you'll help to provide first class service to the people of Kent, answering emergency and non-urgent calls and making decisions to determine the most appropriate response from policing and dispatch police resources to incidents.
+As a contact handler you'll help to provide first class service to the people of Kent, answering emergency and non-urgent calls and covering the live chat and future technologies that will be received and making decisions to determine the most appropriate response.

-Watch our latest video to find out what it's like to become a Call Handler and Dispatcher.
+Watch our latest video to find out what it's like to become a contact handler and dispatcher.

 Skills and experience